Amitchavan6322/spring-book-store-inventory-system/README.md

-# maven-book-store-inventory-system
+# spring-book-store-inventory-system
-maven-book-store-inventory-system
+spring-book-store-inventory-system

 # Project Overview
-The maven book store inventory system project is a basic Java application that demonstrates a book inventory system.
+The spring book store inventory system project is a basic Java application that demonstrates a book inventory system.
 It utilizes object-oriented programming principles and simulates the interactions between customers, books and suppliers.
 Also it uses java 8 features.

 # Features
 * Manage customer information.